UWPCE-PythonCert/Py300/source/debugging.rst

 That value can be changed with sys.setrecursionlimit(N)

-If we try to put more than sys.getrecursionlimit() frames on the stack, we get a RuntimeError, which is python's version of StackOverflow
+If we try to put more than sys.getrecursionlimit() frames on the stack, we get a RecursionError (derived from RuntimeError), which is python's version of StackOverflow

 .. nextslide::